UCL-CCS/esmacs-input-creation-docs/docs/parameter_derivation.md

 In this command, `-a` sets an additional file to be read for naming, `-ao name` means that only atom names are read from the input (rather than also including atom and bond types) and `-rn L01` sets the residue name.

 Now we have the *.prep* file we need to use Antechamber to try and fill in any missing parameters in the force field by analogy to similar parameters which are present.
-If Antechamber can't empirically calculate a value or has no analogy it will either add a default value that it thinks is reasonable or , in rare cases, insert a place holder.
+If Antechamber cannot empirically calculate a value, or has no analogy, it will either add a default value that it thinks is reasonable or , in rare cases, insert a place holder.
 This will contain zeros in all columns and be accompanied by the comment "ATTN: needs revision" in the output.
 In these circumstances you will have to manually add these parameters.